Breathing Fresh Air Into Diabetes Education

 Did you know:

-- 85% of people living with Type 1 diabetes are adults.
-Education for people with Type 1 diabetes is often geared towards youth.
-Much of the diabetes education provided to adults has a Type 2 focus.
+- 85 percent of people living with type 1 diabetes are adults.
+Education for people with type 1 diabetes is often geared towards youth.
+Much of the diabetes education provided to adults has a type 2 focus.

 - Adventure happens when you step outside of your comfort zone.
 The edge of your comfort zone is a place where great learning and growth can happen.

 - Experiential learning is the process of learning through experience, and is more specifically defined as “learning through reflection on doing”.
 Connected in Motion teaches through experiential diabetes learning.

 - Community can help you live better with type 1 diabetes.